Skip to content

 Common Mistakes — What Not to Forward

 std::forward is powerful, but using it in the wrong place introduces subtle bugs.
-The most important rule is: only use std::forward on forwarding references.
+The most important rule is: only use std::forward on universal references.

 cpp